serikme/ufc_data_analysis/README.md

 2. Run jupyter notebook localy
 3. ensure you have dataframes file with necessary csv files

+## Results
+This analysis provides actionable insights for UFC fighters looking to improve their chances of winning by decision.
+By understanding and targeting the average performance metrics from successful decision fights, fighters can adjust their strategy to increase their chances of getting the win on the judges' scorecards.

+## Dependencies
+This project requires the following Python libraries:

+- pandas
+- numpy

 Contact
 If you have any questions or feedback, feel free to reach out: